 Fr.
 Michael Rogers, S.J. graduated from Holy Cross in 2002 and entered the Jesuits in August of the same year.
 Fr.
 Rogers has a master's degree in philosophy from Saint Louis University as well as an S.T.B. and an S.T.L. from Pontifical Gregorian University in Rome.
 Fr.
 Rogers spent three years teaching theology and coaching tennis at Boston College High School from 2010-2012 and served as the coordinator for the Jesuits in the United States for World Youth Day in Rio de Janeiro, Brazil in 2013.
 He also worked on the pastoral staff, hearing confessions and saying mass, at the Church of the Gesú, the mother chruch of the Jesuits in Rome, from 2013 - 2015.
 In addition to his work in ministry and education, Fr.
 Rogers has written both for America Magazine and the Huffington Post along with being an occasional commentator for Vatican Radio, Euronews, the Catholic News Service, and the Canadian Broadcasting Company.
 Among other responsibilities, one of Fr.
 Roger's primary duties is the Chaplains' Office outreach on social media.

 Karen Kallio was born, raised and resides in Worcester, Mass.
 She was educated locally at South High, Assumption College, Worcester State University and Central Mass School of Massage and Therapy Inc. She has two children.
 Her son Nicholas graduated from St. John’s, Shrewsbury and obtained his biomedical/electrical engineering degree from the University of Rhode Island.
 Her daughter Victoria graduated from St. Peter Marian and is currently studying neuroscience/biology premed at the University of Scranton.
 Karen worked for many years in the Fallon Healthcare System and St. Vincent Hospital.
 She began her career at Holy Cross in February 2001 providing support for the associate dean of student development and disability services.
-She transitioned to the Office of Conference Services in 2003, working extensively with events in the Hogan Campus Center until February 2016 when she joined the Office of the College Chaplains in a newly created position as the Chaplains’ Administrator responsible for overseeing booking and logistical support for the Joyce Contemplative Center, budgets for the Chaplains’ Office, website updates, and travel arrangements for Spring Break and International Immersion programs.
+She transitioned to the Office of Conference Services in 2003, working extensively with events in the Hogan Campus Center until February 2016 when she joined the Office of the College Chaplains.

 Coordinator for Campion House and Chaplains' Office

 Jan Berry received her Bachelor of Arts degree from the University of Colorado at Boulder.
 Jan came to Holy Cross in 2013 as the academic administrative assistant for the English department, before transitioning to coordinator for Campion House and the Chaplains’ Office in spring 2016.
 Before coming to Holy Cross, Jan was employed at St. Bernadette School in Northborough as the library teacher, teaching literature and library science to grades K-8.
 Jan lives in Grafton with her husband, Todd, and her youngest daughter, Abigail.
 Her oldest daughter Emma is a student here at Holy Cross.
-Among administrative duties, Jan acts as official host for the Chaplains’ Office, creating a welcoming atmosphere for students and visitors, coordinating support for student meetings and events, organizing creative and effective ways to help students connect with the chaplains and their programs, and overseeing and hiring student workers and supporting student cooks and bakers.
+Jan acts as official host for the Chaplains’ Office, creating a welcoming atmosphere for students and visitors, coordinating support for student meetings and events, organizing creative and effective ways to help students connect with the chaplains and their programs, and overseeing and hiring student workers and supporting student cooks and bakers.
+Jan's administrative duties include budgeting for the Chaplains’ Office.
 Outside of work, Jan has served on several Grafton town committees, including the Board of Library Trustees and the Historic District Commission as well as coordinating the Children’s Liturgy Program at St. Philip Church and teaching CCD.